Bountiful dishes crafted from old family recipes

-Enjoy small plates of meze before your meal, sample wines and cheeses, feast on traditional dishes like moussaka and spanakopita or street food like souvlaki and gyros.
-And don’t forget to save room for dessert - from the airy, hot loukomades served in our kafenion, to the homemade baklava, kourambiedes, and more in our pastry shop (available for take-out).
+Enjoy small plates of mezze before your meal, sample wines and cheeses, feast on traditional dishes like patstichio and spanakopita or street food like souvlaki and gyros.
+And don’t forget to save room for dessert - from the airy, hot loukoumades served in our kafenion, to the homemade baklava, kourabiedes, and more in our pastry shop (available for take-out).

 Whether in search of a fun Girls Night Out, a romantic Date Night, or relaxed Sunday family dinner - Atlanta’s Taste of Greece has the centuries-old recipes and smiling chefs to please all foodies.

 But how do you burn off all those calories?
 Dancing of course!